-Affiliate programs later evolved, creating an umbrella under which brands could work efficiently with multiple affiliates, avoiding conflicts and complexities that could cannibalize profits.
+Affiliate programmes later evolved, creating an umbrella under which brands could work efficiently with multiple affiliates, avoiding conflicts and complexities that could cannibalise profits.

-Then, Revenuelab.biz came onto the scene, with it, a new industry-changing model that further streamlined the partnership process for brands and affiliates alike.
+Then Revenuelab.biz came onto the scene, and with it a new industry-changing model that further streamlined the partnership process for brands and affiliates alike.

 Simplifying the process

-Working with so many affiliate programs at once, mistakes would inevitably occur, taking time to fix.
-Publishers would be forced to have contacts with dozens of separate affiliate program managers.
+Working with so many affiliate programmes at once, mistakes would inevitably occur, taking time to fix.
+Publishers would be forced to have contacts with dozens of separate affiliate programme managers.

-“What if you are working with 20 affiliate programs at the same time?
+“What if you are working with 20 affiliate programmes at the same time?
 This is definitely not an effective way to monetise your traffic,” says Darechkin.

-Revenuelab.Biz, leveraging its 11 years of industry experience, changed the way affiliate marketing would be conducted by aggregating all its affiliate programs into a single platform.
+Revenuelab.Biz, leveraging its 11 years of industry experience, changed the way affiliate marketing would be conducted by aggregating all its affiliate programmes into a single platform.

 “We have 11 years of industry experience and the best analysts to help every publisher from day one.”